-- EHR in compliance with Section 3.b.3 of published CCBHC Certification Criteria, updated March 2023. - Ability to submit the required data to IBHRS. - Data sharing capacity with key partners, including DCOs. - Ability to report on all required measures for the Demonstration Program and QBP program as identified in the CCBHC Certification Criteria, March 2023.
+- EHR in compliance with Section 3.b.3 of published CCBHC Certification Criteria, updated March 2023. - Data sharing capacity with key partners, including DCOs. - Ability to report on all required measures for the Demonstration Program and QBP program as identified in the CCBHC Certification Criteria, March 2023.

-CCBHC Payment
+CCBHC PAYMENT